The Fox (2025 film)

-The Fox is an Australian comedy film directed by Dario Russo, starring Jai Courtney, Emily Browning and Damon Herriman, and featuring the voices of Sam Neill and Olivia Colman.
+The Fox is a 2025 Australian black comedy fantasy film written and directed by Dario Russo, in his directorial debut.
+It stars Jai Courtney, Emily Browning, Damon Herriman, Claudia Doumit, Zlatko Burić, and Miranda Otto, along with the voices of Sam Neill (his last film role to be released in his lifetime) and Olivia Colman.

+The film premiered at the Adelaide Film Festival on 19 October 2025, and is scheduled be released in Australia on 26 November 2026.

 Synopsis

 Described as a "darkly comic folktale", the film tells the story of a hunter who encounters a talking fox with a proposal to solve his problems, after his fiancée, Kori, has cheated on him.